 Not everyone interested in criminal justice and criminology jobs has what it takes to get hired.
 The long hiring process, the inherent dangers associated with many available careers, and the physical rigors that come with the jobs all take a toll on otherwise qualified candidates.

+For some people, though, the biggest impediment to landing a criminal justice job is their own past.
 Extensive background checks for many jobs mean that if you have any questionable marks in your background, agencies may pass on your application.
-That doesn't mean you don't have a chance, though.
-There are some ways you can overcome some of the issues in your past that might otherwise keep you from getting hired.
+However, that doesn't mean you don't have a chance.
+There are some ways you can overcome the issues in your past that otherwise might keep you from getting hired.

+Many of us make mistakes when we're young, but life events help to change us and force us to grow up.
 Even if you're guilty of the kinds of youthful indiscretions that might otherwise keep you from getting hired, life-changing events can go a long way to showing that your past is truly behind you.